-Students who are not academically eligible for activities would be able to participate in activities that are class-related and do not miss class to participate.
+- 1) Students who are not academically eligible for activities would be able to participate in activities that are class-related and do not miss class to participate.
 These activities must occur at our school.
 No traveling privileges will be allowed.
-Examples would include Industrial Arts Club on Tuesday night; Chorus and/or Band performing at our own concerts; Pep Band that performs at home games but would not travel.

-2) Extra-Curricular Eligibility will be based upon progress reports, semester grades, and MHSA requirements.
-The end of the progress report dates are as follows:
+Examples would include Industrial Arts Club on Tuesday night; Chorus and/or Band performing at our own concerts; Pep Band that performs at home games but would not travel. - 2) Extra-Curricular Eligibility will be based upon progress reports, semester grades, and MHSA requirements.
+Eligibility will be checked at 8AM on the following dates: